Programming Irrigation Controllers

 Electromechanical controllers are reliable and easy to use.
 However, they offer fewer features than electronic or hybrid controllers.
 They are ideal for customers who like to keep things simple.

 Electronic and Hybrid Controllers

 Solid-state or electronic controllers are essentially small computers.
 They offer more features than the electromechanical controllers.
 As such, they are more complex.

 Hybrid controllers combine the ease of use of the electromechanical controllers with the versatility of the solid-state controllers.
-Hybrid controllers have sophisticated electronic circuitry combined with an easy-to-use panel that feature dials and switches.
-A display window guides you through programming, and displays information about the watering cycle.
+Hybrid controllers have sophisticated electronic circuitry combined with an easy-to-use panel that features dials and switches.
+A display window guides you through programming and displays information about the watering cycle.

 Solid-state and hybrid controllers offer multiple programs.
 This feature is useful for meeting the watering needs of different areas of the landscape.
 For example, a heavily shaded area requires less frequent watering than a sunny area.
 By using a different program for the shady area, you can effectively water it without under-watering the sunny area.
 Each program requires the same three basic elements of an irrigation program.

 Master Valve Control

 An additional feature to consider when programming a controller is the "master valve/pump start."
 Controllers often have a connection for a master valve or pump start relay.
 In some cases, this connection can be associated with each station.
 This means that every time the station operates, the pump start relay or master valve will also operate.

 A master valve start is helpful if a station needs extra water pressure.
 It allows you to operate a booster pump when that station is operating.
 Or, you may have a master valve that controls the flow of water to the irrigation system.
 In this case, you will want to activate the master valve automatically whenever the program operates.

 Note: Make sure the master valve/pump start must be wired properly to perform this function.
 See your controller's manual for instructions.